henri-tremblay/henri.github.io/_posts/2021-06-14-traceroute.md

 Read it, I have learned tons of things from it.

 Full disclosure: In case of doubt, I have no interest in this company.
-I do think that have a great product and that the guide is a fabulous piece of work.
+I do think they have a great product and that the guide is a fabulous piece of work.